 The final cooking process of some foods also can reveal texture problems, such as cheese blowout in a fried appetizer or a sauce or soup forming a skin.
 Other products containing dairy can develop lumps, sedimentation, pooling or graininess during different phases of their life cycles.
 In general, the higher the fat content, the more viscosity breakdown will occur.

 In addition to solving problems with viscosity breakdown, some food manufacturers are challenged with decreasing costs by reducing or completely replacing high-cost dairy ingredients in their formulations.
 Adding to the challenge is that many of the go-to thickeners and emulsifiers that developers turned to in the past made labels look like a laundry list of unrecognizable chemicals and artificial ingredients, which have substantially fallen out of favor with consumers.

 Consider Real Dairy Ingredient Alternatives

-When working with alternative ingredients to high-cost dairy, you’ll not only want to ensure they’re easy to work with in your facility without having to make capital investments in new equipment, you’ll also want to ensure the final results appeal to consumers.
+When working with alternative ingredients, you’ll not only want to ensure they’re easy to work with in your facility without having to make capital investments in new equipment, you’ll also want to ensure the final results appeal to consumers.
 This means finding the perfect combination of creamy mouthfeel, exceptional flavor, improved nutrition and a clean label — all at a price point they can afford.

 Just as important as finding the right ingredient is finding the right ingredient partner.
 At Grande Custom Ingredients Group, we have a state-of-the-art food lab and a team of collaborative food scientists who will work diligently to help you achieve optimal results.
 Reach out to us today.